mbw101/NBATrivia/README.md

 ## TODO:
-* Complete formatting and style of the answer buttons and the question text
 * Be able to read in questions stored in JSON and display them
 * Being able to progress to the next question if they got the question right
+* Complete queries for phone screens